slimbootloader/documentation/source/tools/index.rst

 IFWI Image vs. |SPN| BIOS Image
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-IFWI image is used as intput to program SPI flash on the hardware, while |SPN| BIOS image is used as input file to create firmware update capsule image.
+IFWI image is used as input to program SPI flash on the hardware, while |SPN| BIOS image is used as input file to create firmware update capsule image.

 .. _configuration-tool: